-Why should I trust the integrity of a TurnKey virtual appliance?
+Why should I trust the security integrity of a TurnKey appliance?

 In a nutshell: trust, but verify.

-Since a TurnKey Linux virtual appliance is built almost entirely from unmodified Ubuntu binaries, it is possible for anyone to verify the integrity of the binaries that make up a virtual appliance against the original package signatures from the official Ubuntu repositories.
+Verify: Since TurnKey GNU/Linux solutions are built mostly from from unmodified Debian binaries, it is possible for anyone to verify the integrity of the binaries that make up a solution against the original package signatures from the official Debian repositories.

-There are minor exceptions.
-When required, a virtual appliance may contain a few custom packages which are updated from our cryptographically signed package repository.
-Full source code for all custom components is available in our code repository.
-Some components are also hosted on github.
+Custom TurnKey packages are updated from our cryptographically signed package repository.
+Full source code for all custom components is available on GitHub, and so is the source code to all the appliances.

 To prevent tampering, we sign all releases so that users can cryptographically verify the integrity of their downloads.
 Also, our virtual appliances are configured to automatically verify the cryptographic integrity of any package (including custom components) that is installed through the package management system (e.g., automatic security updates).

-In other words, users should be able to trust a TurnKey Linux virtual appliance as much as they trust a normal general-purpose installation of Ubuntu.
+In other words, users should be able to trust a TurnKey installation as much as they trust a normal general-purpose installation of Debian.

 If there is anything else we can do to satisfy our more paranoid users, please let us know.